Create a Website Account - Manage notification subscriptions, save form progress and more.

 The "Designation of Authorized Official" (DAO) is a standard document for federal (CDBG and HOME) and state (AHTF 2060) applications that declares authorization of signature for the organization.
 This may or may not be applicable to your organization based on your organization's Bylaws and/or Articles of Incorporation.

-The DAO is typically provided when the Executive Director and/or their designee, who hold the common powers to sign on behalf of the organization, are either unavailable or otherwise need someone else to sign on behalf of the agency.
-A letter from the agency's executive authority (typically the Board of Directors) on letterhead attesting the authorization is acceptable for this required document.
+The DAO is typically provided when the Executive Director and/or their designee, who hold the common powers to sign on behalf of the organization, are either unavailable or otherwise need someone else to sign on behalf of the organization.
+A letter from the organization's executive authority (typically the Board of Directors) on letterhead attesting the authorization is acceptable for this document.

 In order to capture information for the entire program budget (not just the portion requested by City funds), AmpliFund asks for your organization's ‘match’ to the grant award dollars.
 Match can include funding from other sources such as federal or state funding, other city or county funding, private donations or foundations, in-kind match etc. Staff and the Citizens Advisory Committee will use this information to look at the entirety of the program budget and evaluate award risk and leverage of City funds.

-Match threshold requirements differ based on the funding opportunity you are seeking.
-In your application for CDBG Public Services, HOME, and AHTF 2060, the match is listed at 0%.
+Match threshold requirements differ based on the funding opportunity.
+In the application for CDBG Public Services and AHTF 2060, the match is listed at 0%.
 This indicates the match threshold is 0% for performance metrics, however your budget will track the matching/in-kind funds you will be using to support implementation of the program and related services.

 Award Requested is the grant-funded amount being requested from the City of Everett